gmlewis/irmf/README.md

-I'm also working on an [IRMF slicer](https://github.com/gmlewis/irmf-slicer) that will provide a bridge from IRMF shaders to 3D printers that can accept voxel image slices as input, until the time when all 3D printers natively support `*.irmf` files as an alternative input format to `*.gcode` files.
+I'm also working on an [IRMF slicer](https://github.com/gmlewis/irmf-slicer) that will provide a bridge from IRMF shaders to 3D printers that can accept STL or voxel image slices as input, until the time when all 3D printers natively support `*.irmf` files as an alternative input format to `*.gcode` files.

-Eventually, firmware for 3D printers will be written that natively read, parse, and use IRMF files to generate physical objects with one or more materials... thereby completely eliminating the need for STL files, software slicers, and G-Code files.
+Eventually, firmware for 3D printers will be written that natively read, parse, and process IRMF files to generate physical objects with one or more materials... thereby mostly eliminating the need for STL files, software slicers, and G-Code files.
+It turns out that not everything is easy to model in IRMF, and there may always be a need for mesh models (preferably spline-based), which will hopefully be shared using more modern formats such as [3MF](https://3mf.io).

 ## OpenSCAD export to IRMF